Katie Holmes’ Braless Satin Tank Top Look Could Have Jamie Foxx Running Back

 Katie Holmes continues to increase her style game as the summer winds down.
 The actress has been slaying her fashion looks all season long, and with fall approaching it seems like it will be much of the same from the former Dawson’s Creek star.

 According to The Daily Mail, Katie rocked another chic look this week when she was photographed by the paparazzi in New York City on Monday.
-Holmes stunned in a skimpy, yet elegant, top and skirt as she beat the late-summer heat in The Big Apple.
+Katie stunned in a skimpy, yet elegant, top and skirt as she beat the late-summer heat in The Big Apple.

-In the photos, Katie is seen wearing a tan satin tank top.
-The actress goes braless in the shirt, which boasted spaghetti straps and a woven design at the top.
+In the photos, Katie was seen wearing a tan satin tank top.
+The actress went braless in the shirt, which boasted spaghetti straps and a woven design at the top.
 She added a dark blue maxi skirt that fell just above her ankles and added tan sandals to complete the stylish look.

-Holmes’ ensemble flaunted her toned arms and tiny waist, and she accessorized it with multiple gold chains and pendants around her neck, some small earrings, gold bracelets on both of her wrists, dark sunglasses, and a black leather handbag which she wore across her body.
+Katie’s ensemble flaunted her toned arms and tiny waist, and she accessorized it with multiple gold chains and pendants around her neck, some small earrings, gold bracelets on both of her wrists, dark sunglasses, and a black leather handbag which she wore across her body.

 Katie had her long, dark hair pulled back into a classic ponytail behind her head as the wavy strands fell down her back.
-She also rocked a minimal makeup look for the outing, which consisted of pink blush on her cheeks, a shimmering highlighter on her face, and a dark berry color on her lips.
+She also rocked a minimal makeup look for the outing, which included pink blush on her cheeks, a shimmering highlighter on her face, and a dark berry color on her lips.

-Recently, fashion designer Zac Posen opened up about Holmes’ new stunning style, revealing that she’s definitely steamed up her look as of late.
+Recently, fashion designer Zac Posen opened up about Katie’s new stunning style, revealing that she’s definitely steamed up her look as of late.

 “I’m just digging everything and how Katie Holmes, my dear friend, is looking lately.
 She just is looking super hot, feeling good and making the style pages.
 She’s amazing,” Posen gushed at Vanity Fair‘s Best Dressed List party in New York earlier this month, per Entertainment Tonight.